NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Warden's Signet.md

 * * *

 **Effect** You gain 1 Focus Point, which you can use only to cast a ranger warden spell.
-When you use this Focus Point, the warden's signet also casts a 4th-rank [[Spells/Oaken Resilience|Oaken Resilience]]spell on you.
+When you use this Focus Point, the warden's signet also casts a 4th-rank [[Oaken Resilience|Oaken Resilience]]spell on you.
 If not used by the end of your turn, this Focus Point is lost.

 * * *